fenxu/azure-powershell-docs-prod/azure/ResourceManager/AzureRM.SiteRecovery/v3.3.0/Remove-AzureRmSiteRecoverySite.md

 ```

 ## DESCRIPTION
-The **Remove-AzureRmSiteRecoverySite** cmdlet deletes an Azure Site Recovery site from the current vault.
+The **Remove-AzureRmSiteRecoverySite** cmdlet removes an Azure Site Recovery site from the current vault.

 ## EXAMPLES